fetchai/tools-pocketbook/README.md

 implement the ledger, you do so at your own risk.
 In no event will Fetch.ai be liable to any party for any damages whatsoever, even if it had been advised of the possibility of damage.

-As such this codebase should be treated as experimental and does not contain all currently developed features.
-Fetch.AI will be delivering regular updates.

 # Getting Started

 ## Installation